By: Susan Dugdale | Last modified: 10-03-2019 | First published: 12-01-2009

 Bernard Manning

-May they inspire and give joy.
+May it inspire and give joy.